Understanding Chinese Calendars

 22nd or 21st December

-To master both solar and lunar calendars, Almanacs ➚ are widely published with guides to the best days of the year for doing all sorts of things, from felling trees to drying clothes and getting married.
+To master both solar and lunar calendars, Almanacs ➚ are widely published as guides to the best days of the year for doing all sorts of things, from felling trees to drying clothes and getting married.

 Cycles of 60 and the counting of Years

 Years are now counted just like ordinary numbers; the year of the Common Era.
 In Imperial China years were specified as the number of years of Emperor’s reign or, after 1911, from Yellow Emperor Huangdi's birth.
 The same scheme of regnal years ➚ was used in Europe up until recent times.
 By tradition a life span was at most 60 years, and so a special sexagesimal numbering system for years was also used for the Chinese astrological year.
-There is some evidence that in ancient days people who reached the age of sixty were buried alive in northern China as it was considered unnatural to live longer than that.
+There is some evidence that in ancient days people who reached the age of sixty were buried alive in northern China as it was considered unnatural to live any longer than that.
 The first years of the new cycle were considered the appropriate time to launch a revolution.
 Emperor Qianlong abdicated his rule after sixty years of reign in 1794 as he stated in his abdication proclamation that his cycle of rule had ended.

 The sixty year cycle that has been used since the Han dynasty is made up of the Ten Heavenly Stems (天干 tiān gàn) combined with Twelve Earthly Branches (地支 dì zhī) that are also used for the astrological years.

 The 12 year cycle of branches has its origin as far back as the Shang dynasty in the orbit of the planet of Jupiter.
 Early observations had shown Jupiter takes about 12 years to orbit the sun (11.86 is the actual figure), and the twelve branches was used to denote the years in the cycle.
-The earthly branches also denote a direction (see our astrology page) so compasses had 12 divisions not 4 or 8 as in early Western systems.
+The earthly branches also denote a direction (see our astrology page) so compasses had 12 divisions not four or eight as in early Western systems.
 Another astronomical basis for the primacy of 60 is that there is a conjunction between the orbits of Saturn and Jupiter every 60 years (actually 59.58).
-For this reason Jupiter is sometimes known in China as the 'year star' 岁星 suì xīng.
+For this reason Jupiter is sometimes known in China as the ‘year star’ 岁星 suì xīng.

 In ancient times the Chinese split the year into six 60 day periods (double months) to make a 360 day year and so the historic importance of cycles of 60 can be clearly seen.
 It is interesting that the Mesopotamians ➚ used units of sixty for everything, from which we have ended up with 60 minute hours and 60 second minutes.
 In China there is a traditional epoch of 60x60x60x16x7 years making up 24,192,000 years.